Pinned QMA: The power of fixing a few qubits in proofs: A dynamical view of pinning

 Moreover, because the last qubit is in an eigenstate of $X_q$, it never gets flipped into the state vector $\ket{+}$.
 Thus, taking $\delta = {t}/{N}$, with $N \rightarrow \infty$, we can confidently say that

 where $\ket{\delta}$ is an error state vector with norm of order at most $\delta = {t}/{N}$, i.e., going to zero as $N\rightarrow\infty$.
-Therefore, we can simulate evolution with unrestricted, time-independent, local Hamiltonians using evolution according to stoquastic Hamiltonians and pinning.
-This is universal for quantum computation (BQP), when we recall various constructions for universal quantum computation by evolution with a time-independent, local Hamiltonian, see, e.g., Ref.~\cite{universal2body}. \end{proof}
+Therefore, we can simulate evolution with a time-independent, non-stoquastic local Hamiltonian using evolution according to a stoquastic local Hamiltonian (with locality increased by 1) and pinning.
+This is universal for quantum computation (\BQP), when we recall various standard constructions for universal quantum computation by evolution with a time-independent, non-stoquastic local Hamiltonian, e.g., Ref.~\cite{universal2body}.